 For hundreds of years, the river has been the lifeblood of the capital city, as well as its commercial centre, with embassies dotted along the riverbank.
 However, at the turn of the 20th century, the British embassy decided to move away from the river (and set up camp on Wireless Road), and soon other embassies followed suit, with only the Portuguese and the French remaining.
 This effectively moved the business district away to the jam-packed central Bangkok we know today.
 As a result, beautiful buildings were either left to crumble or repurposed.
 Much of the river’s charm and heritage was lost.

 Enter the river renaissance.
 It all started about five years ago with the opening of Asiatique, a retail space made up of warehouses and a giant Ferris wheel, which turned the riverbank into a destination for tourists and shoppers.
 Les Huysmans, general manager of Bangkok Walking Adventures, says his company scrapped a riverbank walking tour a few years back due to lack of interest.
-‘We decided to revive it last year and it has been increasingly popular,’ he says.
+‘We decided to revive it in 2017 and it has been increasingly popular,’ he says.
 ‘We show them the heritage and interesting stories of the area, which isn’t hard, as the river and its canals have a lot of historical value.’

 As the hype began to build, exciting projects followed.
 The Jam Factory, a series of old factory buildings converted into a lifestyle space, provides a trendy haven away from the hustle and bustle of the capital.
 It helps that it’s also photogenic, attracting the social media crowd.
 And now, across the bank, Warehouse 30, built by the same people behind The Jam Factory, has officially opened its doors.
 The ultra-cool space comprises seven warehouses, all dating to just after the Second World War.
 The massive complex houses a day spa, restaurants and cafes, a marketplace, a yoga centre, a screening venue with a focus on documentaries and much more.